MicrosoftDocs/dynamics-365-intelligent-order-management/topics/extensibility.md

 ## Business intelligence

-Intelligent Order Management is built on and extends Common Data Model.
-Understanding the concepts of Common Data Model model will help you to determine what data can be stored with Intelligent Order Management, and to identify what you can use to enhance the reporting and business intelligence solutions you design for your business.
-For more information about Common Data Model, see [Common Data Model](/common-data-model).
+Intelligent Order Management is built on and extends the Common Data Model.
+Understanding the concepts of the Common Data Model helps you determine what data you can store with Intelligent Order Management and what you can use to enhance the reporting and business intelligence solutions you design for your business.
+For more information about the Common Data Model, see [Common Data Model](/common-data-model).